Lynks-se/xm/README.md

 ## Changelog

+### 1.2.1
+ * Remove jQuery migrate from public-facing pages because it is not needed
+ * Add a second header field for xm_slideshow

 ### 1.2.0
  * Rename new_custom_post_type_story to better conform to plugin naming scheme
  * Allow get_metabox_fields and validate_meta to use and return information on multiple post_types